Gordon Todd Skinner: Aspen, Colorado

+Santa Fe, New Mexico

 They moved the business to Santa Fe, New Mexico, where Pickard had purchased a lab area from a local contractor under the pretense of it being a writer's retreat.
 Pickard said he was able to afford his recent location changes (Santa Fe, as well as Cambridge and Moscow) with loans from Skinner.
 The lab's LSD output made them $30 million in revenue within a year.
-Skinner was not at the facility enough to know the total volume of what they produced; his job was to manage the cash flow coming from Al "Petaluma Al" Reid, a man from the California coast who Pickard sold the acid to.
+Skinner was not at the facility enough to know the total volume of what they produced; his job was to manage the cash flow coming from Al "Petaluma Al" Reid, a man from California who Pickard sold the acid to.
 Skinner said he and Pickard were moving so much cash, they did not account for transactions below $30,000, and refused to keep any bills less than $20 on the grounds, saying the cash took up too much space.
 Skinner once stole $70,000 from Pickard; Pickard noticed $50,000 had gone missing and confronted him.
 Skinner denied he took it, and ultimately kept it.
 Skinner also claimed he kept a group of lower-level staff who would exchange the money at casinos and other places, and that he unloaded large volumes of Dutch guilders into the Las Vegas market at a time when the guilder was depreciating.
 After two years, to avoid suspicion, Skinner, Pickard, and their mover Clyde Apperson, stopped the New Mexico operation and went prospecting for a new location in Kansas.